 Architecture A6731 American architecture after 1876.
-3 ptsMr.
-Bluestone.
+3 pts Mr. Stern.

 A continuation of Architecture A6730.
 Guiding ideals in American architecture from the centennial to around 1960.
 The evolution of modernism in America is contrasted with European developments and related to local variants.